Joseph Berchtold

 Joseph Berchtold (6 March 1897 – 23 August 1962) was a German Nazi official and journalist who was the 2nd Reichsführer-SS from 1926 to 1927.
 An early senior Nazi Party member, he was a co-founder of the Sturmabteilung (SA) and Schutzstaffel (SS).

 Berchtold served in World War I and upon Germany's defeat joined the German Workers' Party (DAP), a small extremist organization at the time.
 He remained in the party after it became known as the National Socialist German Workers' Party (Nazi Party; NSDAP) and went on to become the second commander of the Schutzstaffel (SS) from April 1926 to March 1927.

 After resigning as the SS leader, Berchtold spent much of his time writing for Nazi magazines and journals.
 He survived the war, but was arrested by the Allies.
 Berchtold was later released and died in 1962.
-He was the last surviving person to hold the rank of Reichsführer-SS and the only one to survive the Second World War.
+He was only person who held the rank of Reichsführer-SS to survive the Second World War.

 Early life

-Born on 6 March 1897 in Ingolstadt, Berchtold attended school in Munich from 1903 to 1915.
-He went on to serve in the Royal Bavarian Army during World War I (1914–1918) and held the rank of Leutnant at the end of the war.
-After the war, he studied economics at the University of Munich and gained employment as a journalist.
+Joseph Berchtold was born on 6 March 1897 in Ingolstadt, Berchtold attended school in Munich from 1903 to 1915.
+He went on to serve in the Royal Bavarian Army during World War I (1914–1918) and held the rank of at the end of the war.
+After the war, he studied economics at the Ludwig-Maximilians-Universität München and gained employment as a journalist.
 In early 1920, he joined the small right-wing extremist group the German Workers' Party (DAP).
 He remained in the party after it became known as the National Socialist German Workers' Party (Nazi Party; NSDAP).
 Berchtold became the treasurer of the Nazi Party, until he resigned at the end of July 1921.